pure-data/externals-howto/README.rst

       return (w+6);
     }

-Each sample of the signal vectors is read and manipulated in the ``while``-loop.
+Each sample of the signal vectors is read and manipulated in the ``while`` loop.

-Optimisation of the DSP-tree tries to avoid unnecessary copy-operations.
+Optimisation of the DSP tree tries to avoid unnecessary copy operations.
-Therefore it is possible, that in- and out-signal are located at the same address in the memory.
-In this case, the programmer has to be careful not to write into the out-signal before having read the in-signal to avoid overwriting data that is not yet saved.
+Therefore it is possible, that in and out signals are located at the same address in the memory.
+In this case, the programmer must be careful not to write into the out signal before having read the in signal to avoid overwriting data that is not yet saved.

 destructor
 ----------